leonuz/leonuz.github.io/_posts/2021-10-04-Router-Pwn.markdown

 username zzyzzx privilege 15 secret 5 $1$qdkB$TJp7PCYE.5UWYce9GyElJ0
 username rayhan privilege 14 secret 9 $9$sBkPUtoEWx6hxl$cU3orT6Y9btuI98Abtyy4ROKbplFBnVMnDEuXI9gF1E
 ```
-Let's use the table above to know the parameters that we are going to pass to Jhon the Ripper to crack the passwords we are asked for.
+Let's use the table above to know the parameters that we are going to pass to John the Ripper to crack the passwords we are asked for.
 We start assembling the hashes for each one.

 ```bash